WokLibCodeClub/Snake/Week2-Lists_and_Loops/README.md

 `numberlist = range(2,11)`

 Here we have put two numbers, separated by a comma, in brackets after range, with the first number *smaller* than the second.
 Use the same `print(list(numberlist))` instruction to see which numbers go into the number list with this version of the range function.
+How would you use range to produce a list of numbers from 4 to 15?
+Try it and see if it works!
+What happens if the first number is not smaller than the second?

 ### range function - third method:

 `numberlist = range(4,21,3)`

-Here we have put three numbers in brackets after range, separated by commas.
+Here we have put **three** numbers, separated by commas, in brackets after range.
 Use the same `print(list(numberlist))` instruction to see which numbers go into the number list with this command.